 As part of the Group, the Company has significant resources which it can draw upon to meet its service commitments.
-The Company benefits from Group-wide treasury management functions in order to provide adequate financing, with a cash balance of £1.0bn at 31 March 2022 and undrawn facilities totalling £1.5bn available to the Group at 31 March 2022 which could be made available to the Company if required.
-These facilities are a £1.3bn revolving credit facility with a March 2026 maturity and a £200m bilateral facility with an October 2025 maturity and an option to extend for a further year to October 2026.
-As at 31 March 2022, both facilities were undrawn.
+The Company benefits from Group-wide treasury management functions in order to provide adequate financing, with committed bank facilities of £3.5bn 31 March 2023 and undrawn facilities totalling £3.4bn available to the Group at 31 March 2023 of which £1.75bn could be made available to the Company if required.
+These facilities are: